Wheeler County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Before you can get your car back, you'll need to gather the necessary documentation.
+Once you know where your vehicle is located, you'll need to gather the necessary documents to retrieve it.

 Required Documents